Honolulu Water Quality at a Glance

 - Minimal Treatment Required: Honolulu’s naturally filtered groundwater typically requires less intensive treatment than surface water sources, with the majority of water sources receiving chlorination disinfection and pH adjustment.

-- Specialized Facilities: For areas with specific contaminant concerns, the BWS employs advanced treatment technologies including granulated activated carbon filtration systems in Central Oahu and North Shore areas to remove agricultural chemicals.
+- Specialized Facilities: For areas with specific contaminant concerns, the BWS employs advanced treatment technologies including granulated activated carbon filtration systems in Central Oahu and North Shore areas to remove agricultural chemicals, and reverse osmosis at the Honouliuli Water Recycling Facility.

 - Quality Control: Continuous electronic monitoring throughout the system provides real-time data on water quality parameters, allowing for immediate response to any detected issues.